taurr/bevy-embasset/README.md

 # Bevasset-io

-TODO: fix Future issue in lib.rs
+TODO: allow build.rs to only include expected files - and to actually FAIL if not found!

-TODO: allow to try normal file system first
+TODO: use resource for configuring the BevassetIoPlugin

 TODO: add GH workflow for building & testing --workspace

 TODO: update README.md, badges etc.

 TODO: add note on usage of LFS and embedding resources via GH workflows

 TODO: release on crates.io

 [![Unlicense](https://img.shields.io/badge/license-Unlicense-blue)](https://unlicense.org)